City-of-Turku/parkkihubi/README.md

 The project includes a React-based dashboard located in the `dashboard/` directory.
 The dashboard is built with Vite and TypeScript.
 Check the README.md under the directory for further info.

-### Debugging the Dashboard

-VS Code includes a Chrome debugging configuration for the React dashboard:

-* Select "React: Debug in Chrome" from the debug panel
-* Ensure the React dev server is running (use the "npm: start" task)
-* Set breakpoints in your TypeScript/React files
-* The debugger will connect to Chrome and allow you to debug your React application

-The Chrome debugging configuration requires the "Debugger for Chrome" VS Code extension (or the newer "JavaScript Debugger" extension), which is automatically installed in the devcontainer.

 ## Usage with docker-compose

-Development environment can also be run directtly with docker-compose.
+Development environment can also be run directly with docker-compose.
 For this to work `local_settings.py` -file needs to be created.
 Easiest way to do this is to copy template file to proper location.